ZipCPU/videozip/README.md

     has been very useful for deploying FPGA designs to customers who don't have access to the Vivado JTAG loader.

+    Status: SD Card PASSES, automatic boot is not (yet) tested.

 14. [ICAPE2](rtl/wbicapetwo.v):  My [ICAPE2 controller](rtl/wbicapetwo.v)
     provides access to the Xilinx's internal
     configuration access port.
 I use this for two commands: setting the